Wire fraud is a HUGE problem that only keeps getting bigger and bigger.

 The details always get our attention, but they can also distract us and make it hard to get ours hands around the basic ways escrow fraud tends to work.

-Here are seven common scams we’ve have heard about from our agents.
+7 common scams we’ve heard about from our agents

 - 1. THE SELLER SPOOF: A classic.
 Fraudsters, posing as the seller, email the settlement agent using an email address that looks like the seller’s, or even uses the seller’s actual email address.
 The criminals attempt to divert seller proceeds to a fraudulent account.

 - 2. THE LATE SWITCHEROO: The settlement agent receives instructions from the seller regarding where to wire the seller’s sale proceeds.
 Then, before the closing, the settlement agent receives a message from an email address that looks like it is from the real estate agent instructing the settlement agent to wire the sale proceeds to a different, fraudulent account.